Robin Greenfield’s Commitment to Financial and Corporate Transparency

 First and foremost, what is the mission of the company?
 Is their mission in alignment?

 Does the company have a high level of environmental standards in their operation?
-This includes everything from the materials they use, to the factories that produce their stuff, to packaging, etc.
+This includes everything from the materials they use, to the factories that produce their stuff, to the packaging, etc.

 Does the company have a meaningful practice of diversity, equity and inclusion?